 - (1) All lawful actions of the Interstate Commission, including all rules and bylaws adopted by the Interstate Commission, are binding upon the compacting states. - (2) All agreements between the Interstate Commission and the compacting states are binding in accordance with their terms. - (3) Upon the request of a party to a conflict over meaning or interpretation of Interstate Commission actions, and upon a majority vote of the compacting states, the Interstate Commission may issue advisory opinions regarding such meaning or interpretation. - (4) In the event any provision of this compact exceeds the constitutional limits imposed on any compacting state, the obligations, duties, powers, or jurisdiction sought to be conferred by such provision upon the Interstate Commission shall be ineffective and such obligations, duties, powers, or jurisdiction shall remain in the compacting state and shall be exercised by the agency thereof to which such obligations, duties, powers, or jurisdiction are delegated by law in effect at the time this compact becomes effective. - Section 2.
-Section 985.5025, Florida Statutes, is created to read:
+Notwithstanding the repeal of this section by section 4 of chapter 2005-80, Laws of Florida, effective 2 years after the effective date of the act, section 985.8025, Florida Statutes, is reenacted to read:

-985.5025 State Council for Interstate Juvenile Offender Supervision.-
+985.8025 State Council for Interstate Juvenile Offender Supervision.-

-- (1) Pursuant to Article IX of the Interstate Compact for Juveniles in s.
-985.502, the State Council for Interstate Juvenile Offender Supervision is created.
-The purpose of the council is to oversee state participation in the activities of the Interstate Commission for Juveniles. - (2) The council shall consist of seven members and the Secretary of the Department of Juvenile Justice or his or her designee, who shall serve as the chair of the council and may vote only to break a tie.
-The compact administrator or his or her designee and the Executive Director of the
+(1) Pursuant to Article IX of the Interstate Compact for Juveniles in s.
+985.802, the State Council for Interstate Juvenile Offender Supervision is created.
+The purpose of the council is to oversee state participation in the activities of the Interstate Commission for Juveniles.